bcgov/digital-trust-toolkit/applications/application-bc-mds.md

 ## 2.5.2.
 Mines Act Operating Permit

-1. Using the established connection, Envirochem MUST receive a credential request from the client.
+1. Using the established connection, MDS MUST receive a credential request from the mining company.
-2. Continuing from step 1, the client MUST provide all of the following attributes in the credential request as outlined in the
+2. Continuing from step 1, the mining company MUST provide all of the following attributes in the credential request as outlined in the [BC Mines Act Permit](https://github.com/bcgov/bc-vcpedia/blob/Mines-Act-Permit/credentials/credential-bc-mines-act-permit.md):

+ - *list attributes here*

 ## 2.6.
 Technical Requirements (Credential)